 Net loss and total comprehensive loss from continuing operations, over the last eight quarters, ranged from a high of \$3,287,000 in fiscal Q1 2017 to a low of \$1,871,000 in fiscal Q3 of 2015 with fluctuations mainly dependant on the level of research and development activities and operating, general and administration expenses.
-Current initiatives in expanding the Eastern European clinical trials, initiating North American clinical trials and commencing with new R&D programs including V-DOS47 in Eastern Europe are increasing costs in recent quarters.
+Current initiatives in Eastern European clinical trials, North American clinical trials and commencing with new R&D programs including V-DOS47 in Eastern Europe are increasing expenditures in recent quarters.

-The higher operating, general and administration expenditures in Q1 2016 reflects higher legal, investor and media relations and other consulting arrangements associated mainly with ongoing efforts by the Company to raise financing.
-The higher operating, general and administration expenditures in Q2 of fiscal 2015 were mainly the result of stock-based compensation expense for options granted to directors of the Company.
-In addition, Q4 2015 and Q2 2015 also included various expenditures associated with the Company's exploration of growth alternatives.
+The higher operating, general and administration expenditures in Q1 2017 reflects higher CEO related expenses, legal, investor and media relations and other consulting arrangements associated mainly with ongoing efforts by the Company to raise financing.
+The higher operating, general and administration expenditures in Q1 of fiscal 2016 were mainly the result of stock-based compensation expense for options granted to directors of the Company.

-In Q1 2017 the Company closed a private placement for net proceeds of \$810,000.
-In Q4 2016, the Company closed a private placement for net proceeds of \$1,488,000 and, in fiscal Q3 2016, the Company closed a private placement for net proceeds of \$3,957,000.
-In fiscal Q3 2015, the Company closed two private placements for net proceeds of \$8,243,000.
+The Company closed several private placements in the current fiscal year (in Q3 2017 for gross proceeds of \$1,929,960; in Q2 2017 for gross proceeds of \$1,824,000 and in Q1 2017 the Company closed a private placement for net proceeds of \$992,800.
+In Q4 2016, the Company closed a private placement for gross proceeds of \$1,825,000 and, in fiscal Q3 2016, the Company closed a private placement for gross proceeds of \$4,658,000.